JoepVanlier/Hackey-Trackey/README.md

 need to add an additional VST that handles sample playback.
 Have a look at ReViSiT or linking Renoise to REAPER if this is what you seek.

+## Small disclaimer
+Hackey Trackey is still actively being developed.
+Not all planned features are finished yet.
+Be sure to check back in the future if you want to be kept up to date with the latest features.

 ## How do I use it?
 Select a MIDI object and start the script.
 Note that scripts can be bound to shortcut keys, which I'd recommend if you're going to be using it.

-Note that the plugin remaps your MIDI data to different channels.
+The plugin remaps your MIDI data to different channels.
 New MIDI data that was not tracked has to come in on channel 0.
 Note also that the tracker outputs everything to MIDI channel 0 by default.